Chapter 3. API

 channel.send(msg);

-Note that there is a comparison function which orders all the members of a group in the same way.
-Usually, the first member of the list is the coordinator (the one who emits new views).
-Thus, whenever the membership changes, every member can determine the coordinator easily and without having to contact other members.
+Note that the first member of a view is the coordinator (the one who emits new views).
+Thus, whenever the membership changes, every member can determine the coordinator easily and without having to contact other members, by picking the first member of a view.

 The code below shows how to send a (unicast) message to the first member of a view (error checking code omitted):